 Course Content Working Group – Andy Simmons

 AS stated the basic objective of the project is to organise the undergraduate and postgraduate course profiles for it to be rationalised in terms of tabs/interim design and updates.
+In addition there will be integration with the DEAF project requirements, but at present that project is delayed due to issues with the opening up of the CAS authentication.

 Visa communications – Paul Govey

 PG informed colleagues there are currently no further updates.
 Visa updates will continue to be sent to staff in the form of bulletins as and when needed.
-PG noted there have been issues for some students with regards to ATIS and PBS will be meeting over the forthcoming months.
+PG noted there have been issues for some students with regards to ATAS and PBS Task Force is due to meet on 5th November.

 Items brought forward from Faculties / Schools and Teams